print-VarunSharma/mint-eth-nft/README.md

 Chose your Network carefully.
-npx hardhat run scripts/deploy.js --network ropsten to deploy on the test chain npx hardhat run scripts/deploy.js --network main to deploy on the live Eth chain
+npx hardhat run scripts/deploy.js --network ropsten to deploy on the test chain npx hardhat run scripts/deploy.js --network goerli to deploy on the test chain

+npx hardhat run scripts/deploy.js --network mainnet to deploy on the live Eth chain

 Note: